Welcome to the Ganaraska Region Conservation Authority

 Please note: Existing memberships will be extended to reflect the closure period.

 The GRCA is asking for people to PLEASE stay away from the area.

 Updates will be provided as they become available.
 Your understanding and patience is appreciated!

 Registration for Nature Nuts Summer Camp 2022 is now OPEN!!
 Registration Information

 About Ganaraska Forest Centre

-The certified teachers at the Ganaraska Forest Centre offer over 25 Ontario curriculum-linked outdoor educational opportunities to students in Junior Kindergarten to Grade 12, through day-use programming, or 2, 3, 4 or 5-day residential stays.
+The certified teachers at the Ganaraska Forest Centre offer over 25 Ontario curriculum-linked outdoor educational opportunities to students in Junior Kindergarten to Grade 12, through day-use programming, or 2, 3, 4 or 5-day Overnight Experience.
 The Ganaraska Forest Centres outdoor education programs meet or exceed the criteria of the Ontario Physical and Health Education Association's (OPHEA) Safety Guidelines.
 All instructors are Ontario-certified teachers, with outdoor education emphasis, and combined, have several years of practical, hands-on teaching experience.
 The facility is also available for private and corporate events and community and non-profit groups.